devilmustcry/Mini-Trello/Readme.md

 * User enter application
 * User arrives at the main page
 * User request to create a new list
-* The application direct use to list creation section
+* The application direct user to list creation section
 * User describe title
 * User confirm saving list
 * The application save the list into storage